-Work has commenced to align the DMO procurement policies and procedures with the new procurement legislation.
+Work has commenced to align the DMO procurement policies and procedures with the new procurement legislation and to ensure it remains up to date with the Government Functional Standard GovS 008: Commercial and Commercial Continuous Improvement Assessment Framework.
 The Procurement Bill received Royal Assent on 26 October 2023.
-It will now be referred to as the Procurement Act 2023 (the Act) and will come into force in October 2024.
+It will now be referred to as the

+Procurement Act 2023 and came into force on 24 February 2025.